dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/intermediate-results/intermediate-result-extra-info.md

 # DSIntermediateResultExtraInfo

-The `DSIntermediateResultExtraInfo` class represents the extra information for generating an intermediate result unit, which contains the name of the TargetROIDef object, the name of the task object, whether the intermediate result is section-level result, and the type of the section that generates the intermediate result.
+The `IntermediateResultExtraInfo` class represents the extra information associated with an intermediate result.
+It includes properties such as the target ROI definition name, task name, section level result indicator, and section type.

 ## Definition